 In 2023, we renewed our emergency fund, initially established during the Covid-19 pandemic.
 In addition to supporting flood victims and funding local food aid, a key portion of the fund went to support skills development for local unemployed women.
-Building on the success of the 2022 household technicians' course, we invited 14 local unemployed women to an introductory pastry course at our NGO partner, Caritas's training centre.
+Building on the success of the 2022 household technicians' course, we invited 14 local unemployed women to an introductory pastry course at our NGO partner, Caritas' training centre.

-The Cane cluster and its competitor Alteo are contributing MUR 2 million over two years to fund the construction of a boarding house at the new local technical high school, the Lycée Professionnel St Gabriel Don Bosco.
-This builds on Terra's ongoing support of the college and will enable the school to increase its student intake and professionalise the qualifications it offers.
-Terra Foundation played a pivotal fundraising role.
+Terra, together with its competitor Alteo, are each contributing MUR 6.5 million over three years to fund the construction of a new local technical high school, the Lycée Professionnel St Gabriel Don Bosco.
+This builds on Terra's ongoing support of the Collège Technique St Gabriel and will enable the school to increase its student intake and professionalise the qualifications it offers.
+Terra played a pivotal fundraising role.

 Terra Foundation collaborated with the Beau Plan team and various local stakeholders to establish an inaugural Tiny Forest in Bois Rouge.
 This initiative aims to beautify the area, restore biodiversity, and mitigate carbon emissions and high temperatures.
 The planting event saw 400 indigenous shrubs, plants, and various vegetation successfully take root across a 200 m2 area adjacent to the forthcoming sports centre.

 A highlight from our sponsorships this year includes significant achievements at the Safire Cycling Academy.
 Two sponsored athletes won multiple medals at the African Games in Ghana, showcasing the positive impact of our annual support for local sports and athletes.

-After a hiatus due to Covid-19, schools in Rodrigues have resumed their educational tours of Mauritius with our sponsorship.
-This year, three schools participated, marking the beginning of a phased return to the prepandemic level of nine schools.
+After a hiatus due to Covid-19, schools in Rodrigues have resumed their educational tours of Mauritius.
+This year, three schools participated, marking the beginning of a phased return to the pre-pandemic level of nine schools.